 From our observations about town, here are a few of Barbara Bush’s places in Kennebunkport, where you might feel our favorite First Lady’s presence.

 #1 Walkers Point on Ocean Avenue, also known as the Bush Compound.
 This majestic peninsula that juts out into the Atlantic Ocean is an iconic landmark in Kennebunkport.
 Dubbed the “Summer White House” it has been the family home to the Bush family for generations now.
 You can park along Ocean Ave, by the Anchor to Windward tribute gifted from the townspeople of Kennebunkport to President Bush, locals call him #41.
 Pause here, take a picture and watch the waves crash into the shore.
-You’ll see why the Bush family loves it here.
+You’ll see why the Bush family has loved it here.

 #2 Gooch’s Beach in Kennebunk on Beach Ave, was a favorite place for Mrs. Bush to walk with her dogs.
 Even when she required a walker, outfitted with big beach tires, she’d still come stroll the beach, dogs in tow.
-In fact her dogs, Mini Me and Bebe – Maltipoos, are featured in Bob Dennis’ book “Gooches Pooches.”
+In fact her dogs, Mini Me and Bebe – Maltipoos, were featured in Bob Dennis’ book “Gooches Pooches.”

 #3 Mabel’s Lobster Claw – long a top spot for the Bush family to dine.
 This classic casual seafood restaurant on Ocean Ave even has a nook they call the “B table” where the President and First Lady liked to sit.
-The walls of Mabel’s are lined with Kennebunkport memorabilia, featuring photos of the Bush family eating out at Mabel’s.

 #4 Graves Memorial Library – Barbara Bush didn’t just promote literacy as her 1st lady platform.
 She read avidly, to herself, her children and grandchildren and to local Kennebunkport kids.
 She appeared and volunteered at Graves, as a “celebratory guest reader”.
 I first met Mrs. Bush here, in the upstairs Children’s Reading Room.
 Imagine my surprise, walking in to story hour with my two kids in tow, ages 3 and 4, to find our First Lady seated with a book in her lap ready to entertain my daughter and son, along with a handful of other fortunate children.
 We moms were a bit star-struck, but we behaved ourselves (with grace and dignity – emulating her) for the sake of the children.
 Our kids just thought having the former First Lady reading to them was “normal” and no big deal!

 #6 The Colony Hotel in June.
-President George H. W. Bush and Barbara would always turn out for the namesake George H. W. Bush Celebrity Golf Classic, which included a day of team golf at Cape Arundel Golf Course followed by cocktails, a fundraising auction and a Gala dinner at this landmark hotel to benefit Gary’s House – a home-away-from-home for families with sick kids in Portland hospitals.
-Each year, one recipient receives the 1,000 points of light award, in honor of President Bush and his iconic expression.
+President George H. W. Bush and Barbara would always turn out for the namesake George H. W. Bush Celebrity Golf Classic, which includes a day of team golf at Cape Arundel Golf Course followed by cocktails, a fundraising auction and a Gala dinner at this landmark hotel to benefit Gary’s House – a home-away-from-home for families with sick kids in Portland hospitals.
+Each year, one recipient receives the 1,000 Points of Light award, in honor of President Bush and his iconic expression.
 Another highlight of this annual golf event in Kennebunkport is the sports celebs that turn up, Patriots Tom Brady, Rob Gronokowski, and Troy Brown, Red Sox Luis Tiant and Jim Lombord, even actress Terri Hatcher, and The Gatlin Brothers – enough name dropping… I had you at “Barbara Bush.”

 #7 Stripers at The Breakwater Inn & Spa is among the most scenic setting for drinks and dinner in Kennebunkport, if not the Bush compound.
-The Bush family love to come to Stripers, often dining in a private room with a fantastic river view at sunset, but they welcome the shake of hands and photos on their arrival and departure.
+The Bush family love to come to Stripers, often dining in a private room with a fantastic river view at sunset, but they would welcome the shake of hands and photos on their arrival and departure.

 #8 Ganny’s Garden on the River Green in front of Captain Lord Mansion is a serene and beautiful setting, with Barbara’s trademark sneakers and sun hat, and her favorite book “Pride and Prejudice” cast in bronze.
 Surrounded by 17 trees, one for each grandchild, and their initials engraved in stone– it’s a heartwarming tribute to her love of family – they call her Ganny.
 This garden was dedicated to Barbara Bush in 2011, thanks to the Kennebunkport Conservation Trust.